stanislavbrtna/SDA_OS/Docs/Handbook.md

 ##### Register repeating alarm
     sys.alarm.setRep([num]hour, [num]min, [num]wkday, [num]day, [num]month,[num]param);
 Creates new repeatable alarm.
 Zero value in wkday/day/month means repeat every wkday/day/month.
+Wkday repeating works by bit masking form monday to sunday:
+Monday - 1, Tuesday - 2, Wednesday - 4, Thursday - 8, Friday - 16, Saturady - 32, Sunday - 64
+So all week would have wkday = 127
 Returns id of the new alarm.

 Return: [num]id
+##### Mark alarm as not advertised
+    sys.alarm.setNotify([num]id, [num]value);
+Controlls if alarm is advertised with an alarmclock icon in the OS tray, if the alarm will occur in less than 24 hours.

+Return: 1 - ok, 0 - something failed (alarm not found perhaps)
 ##### Remove alarm
     sys.alarm.destroy([num]id);
 Returns if alarm was deleted.